devopsacademyau/academy/classes/01class/exercises/c01-aws02/jamesnealcontino/README.md

 ```
 attatching a role to the instance had more steps than expected when compared to the Console.
 Needed to create a profile first

+also needed to install the cli on the instance as well
 ```

 ***